Skip to main content

 }

-The transferFrom path is identical: the receipt fragment hashes were stored during approve, so no additional identity data passes through the DeFi router.
+The transferFrom path applies the same bilateral check.
+The receipt fragment hashes were stored during approve, so no additional identity data passes through the DeFi router.
 The Chaum-Pedersen proof was verified once (at approve time); subsequent transfers emit only the minimal receipt event (~2,000 gas).

 Holochain: Off-Chain Computation and Storage